What the consumers price index measures

 - 'price-backdated' June 2006 quarter expenditure weights.

 Two sets of figures were released for the September 2006, December 2006 and March 2007 quarters.
-From the June 2007 quarter onwards, only the June 2006 quarter expenditure weights are used.
+From the June 2007 quarter onwards, only the June 2006 quarter expenditure weights will be used.

 Statistics NZ considers that the transition across the June 2006 quarter reweight has resulted in a structural break in the annual trimmed mean and weighted percentile time series.
 For this reason, the annual time series based on the June 2002 quarter expenditure weights, and on the June 2006 quarter expenditure weights, will be presented as separate time series, with an overlap period of three quarters.
 The annual series based on the June 2002 quarter expenditure weights cease at the March 2007 quarter.
 The annual series based on the June 2006 quarter expenditure weights commence with figures for the September 2006 quarter and will be updated on an ongoing basis.